rptb1/tammy-norie/plan/unsinkability.rst

                    Added introduction and explanation of sections to make document more accessible to people who aren't familiar with the structure.
 Expanded plan and schedule.
+2019-11-25  RB_    More measurements.
+                   More structure and tagging and cross-referencing to meet rule.once.
+                   Explained the displacement target.
+                   Scheduled weighing.
+                   Clarified error assumptions.
+                   Wrote about probable error in original estimate.
+                   Added notes about Roger Taylor's bulkhead.
+                   Explained about airtight containers in inaccessible voids.
+2019-11-26  RB_    Added remaining measured volumes.
+                   Adjusted thicknesses to achieve target volume.
+                   Annotated volumes table with notes.
+                   Adding .idea.foam-in-bags, contributed by Bernie Branfield.
+2019-11-27  RB_    Writing up the building of the battery compartment.
 ==========  ====   ============================================================

 .. _RB: mailto:rptb1+tammy-norie@pobox.com